uscreen/create-fastify-app/README.md

 > cli to quickly bootstrap a new fastify-app

 This package provides the cli skript to create a new `@uscreen.de/fastify-app` from scratch.
-No need to install any other prerequisits than node and yarn.
+No need to install any other prerequisites than node and yarn.
 Features include:

 * initialize new __git__ repository
 * initialize new __yarn__ package.json